AlexAntony3/AlexDevPath/README.md

 - As a user, I expect to be able to be register an account.
 - As a user, I expect to be able to create an appointment with the site owner whilst being logged in.
 - As a user, I expect to view appointments set up with Alex whilst being logged in.
-- As a user, I expect to be able to edit appointments set up with Alex whilst being logged in.
-- As a user, I expect to be able to delete appointments set up with Alex whilst being logged in.
-- As a user, I expect to be able to log out of my account to keep my details secure.
 - As a user, I expect to be able to follow Alex on social media through the footer.

+### Staff Member Stories

+- As a staff member, I expect to have a higher access account compared to the user.
+- As a staff member, I expect to be able to edit appointments set up with Alex whilst being logged in.
+- As a staff member, I expect to be able to delete appointments set up with Alex whilst being logged in.
+- As a staff member, I expect to be able to log out of my account to keep my details secure.
+- As a staff member, I expect the interface to be simple to use.

 ### Developer Goals